IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

-Committee (IAOC) and the IETF Administrative Director (IAD) position were eliminated, and the corresponding oversight and administrative functions transferred to the new IETF Administration LLC Board of Directors (IETF LLC
-Board) and the IETF LLC Executive Director (IETF Executive Director), respectively.
+Committee (IAOC) and the IETF Administrative Director (IAD) position were eliminated, and the corresponding oversight and administrative functions transferred to the new IETF Administration LLC Board of Directors (IETF LLC Board) and the IETF LLC Executive Director (IETF Executive Director), respectively.

 This document describes the structure of the IETF Administrative Support Activity, version 2 (IASA 2.0).
-It defines the roles and responsibilities of the IETF LLC Board, the IETF Executive Director, and ISOC in the fiscal and administrative support of the IETF standards process.
-It also defines the membership and selection rules for the IETF LLC Board.
+It defines the roles and responsibilities of the IETF LLC Board, the IETF Executive Director, and ISOC in the fiscaland administrative support of the IETF standards process.
+It alsodefines the membership and selection rules for the IETF LLC Board.

+This document obsoletes {{RFC4071}}, {{RFC4333}}, and {{RFC7691}}.

 --- middle